 Amla (Emblica officinalis Gaertn. or Phyllanthus emblica Linn) is otherwise known as Indian Gooseberry.
 It’s considered the most important medicinal plant in Ayurvedic medicine and is traditionally used to treat common colds and fever, plus a number of other ailments, including digestive disorders.
 Amla has high levels of vitamin C at 478.56 mg per 100 ml, which is more than you’ll find in citrus fruits like lemons, oranges, or tangerines.

-For its outstanding vitamin C profile, amla is the main source of vitamin C used in our new skincare line, Wellena, which I talk more about below.
+For its outstanding vitamin C profile, amla is the main source of vitamin C used in our Wellena skincare line, which I talk more about below.

 You find it in the form of a powder, a juice, or as dried berries, which may be sweetened with quite a lot of sugar.
 Or, you may be able to find fresh berries at an Indian grocery store near you.